-- 1. Sit the patient upright in or on the edge of the bed. - 2.
-Shake the capped bottle vigorously for 30 seconds.
-Uncap and decant the liquid medications carefully into the cup. - 3.
-Give the patient the cup (and straw if needed) and support if required. - 4.
-Instruct the patient that they may proceed. - 5.
-Once the patient has swallowed the medications, put the cup in a safe location, away from others. - 6.
-Note the time of ingestion and the time of sedation. - 7.
-Once sedation has begun, lay the patient down and encourage the family to come in close for comfort. - 8.
-Support family and normalize Sx/Sy of the dying process. - 9.
-Once the patient has been unconscious for at least 30 minutes and the family is comfortable, the RN may clean up and depart. - 10.
+- 1. Have the patient sit upright in or on the edge of the bed. - 2.
+Don gloves and shake the capped bottle vigorously for 30 seconds. - 3.
+Uncap and carefully decant the liquid medications into the cup.
+Then, recap the bottle and put it safely away from others. - 4.
+Give the patient the cup (and straw if needed) and provide support if required. - 5.
+Instruct the patient that they may proceed. - 6.
+Once the patient has swallowed the medications, put the cup in a safe location, away from others. - 7.
+Note the time of ingestion and the time of sedation. - 8.
+Once sedation has begun, lay the patient down and encourage the family to come in close for comfort. - 9.
+Support family and normalize signs and symptoms of the dying process. - 10.
+Once the patient has been unconscious for at least 30 minutes and the family is comfortable, the nurse may clean up and depart. - 11.
 Carefully rinse the cup and medication bottle.
-Remove the label from the bottle, dispose of this and all potentially contaminated materials in a plastic bag, and bring this to the outside bin. - 11.
-Instruct the family that triage will call every 2-3 hrs and to call hospice once the patient has died (no neck pulse and no breath over 10 minutes) or any time they need support.
+Remove the label from the bottle, dispose of this and all potentially contaminated materials in a plastic bag, and bring the bag out to the outside bin. - 12.
+Instruct the family that triage will call every 2-3 hrs and to call hospice once the patient has died (no neck pulse and no breath over 10 minutes) or any time they need support. - 13.
+Postmortem notify the attending/prescribing provider of the time of ingestion, time to sedation, time to death, who was present, and any other details.